Christina LeswalUNIVERSAL FUND MEMBER

 Christina's Story

 Christina joined Watsi on April 25th, 2015.
-Eight years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christina's most recent donation traveled 10,000 miles to support Nhoeb, a 67-year-old retired rice farmer from Cambodia, to fund cataract surgery.
+Nine years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christina's most recent donation traveled 8,100 miles to support Leonard, a 41-year-old injured lumberjack from Kenya, to fund surgery to repair a fractured leg so he can walk and work again.

 Impact